Simon-23/GitHubActionsDemo/README.md

 # GitHubActionsDemo
-learning to use GitHub Actions
+Learning to use GitHub Actions